Data-Science-NDegree-MRusso/DSND-P5-Recommendation-Engine/README.md

 ## Results
 The exercise is completed as a (fairly self-explanatory) Jupyter notebook available [here](./Recommendations_with_IBM.ipynb); for the sake of simplicity, the same notebook is also available in [HTML format](./Recommendations_with_IBM.html).

-More details on the various sections that the notebook is divided are provided is a separated [writeup](./Recommendation_engine_writeup.md).
+More details on the various sections within the notebook are provided in a separated [writeup](./Recommendation_engine_writeup.md).

 ## License
  <a rel="license" href="https://opensource.org/licenses/MIT"><img alt="MIT License" style="border-width:0" src="https://img.shields.io/badge/License-MIT-yellow.svg?style=plastic" /></a><br />This work is licensed under an <a rel="license" href="https://opensource.org/licenses/MIT">MIT License</a>.